 How to find cheap checks

-These are the three major places where you can find cheap checks.
+These are the three major places where you can order cheap and free checks.

 If you’re out of checks and your financial institution doesn’t offer free or cheap checks, you have other options.
 Explore our guide on how to find checks that won’t break the bank.

 There are generally three places you can go to order free or cheap checks: a major retailer, your bank or an online printer.
 While shipping costs will vary, we’ve rounded up the cheapest standard checks in each of these three categories.

 |Costco||Up to 4 to 19 business days|

 |Online retailer||Single check cost||Duplicate check cost||Shipping delivery||Checks offered|

 |ASAP Checks||$10 for 200 checks||N/A||1 to 2 business days|